trippedout/CloudVisionLib/README.md

 This is a simple wrapper for Google's new Cloud Vision API.

-It uses the latest version of retrofit and the example app was built using the latest preview of Android Studio (2.1 preview 4 at time of writing, with alpha gradle pluging) so please be aware of that if you run into compiling issues.
+It uses the latest version of [Retrofit2](https://github.com/square/retrofit/) and the example app was built using the latest preview of Android Studio (2.1 preview 4 at time of writing, with alpha gradle pluging) so please be aware of that if you run into compiling issues.